Energy-Saving-Trust/Design-System/components/accordion.md

 ## Usage guidance

-Accordions hide information unless someone opens them.
-This requires an extra action, which means readers have to do extra work to get this information.
-If most people need to see the content, put it in body content so people can scan for it.
+Accordions hide information until someone opens them, requiring an additional action.
+This means users have to do extra work to access the information.
+If most users need to see the content, include it in the body so it’s easier to scan.

-If you only have content for one accordion consider splitting the content up into more subsections or avoid an accordion entirely.
+If you only have enough content for one accordion, consider dividing it into sections and avoiding the accordion altogether.

 ### When to use